IvoryDuke/HillVacuum/README.md

 Properties can be edited per-entity using the properties window.
 Currently supported value types are `bool`, `u8`, `u16`, `u32`, `u64`, `u128`, `i8`, `i16`, `i32`, `i64`, `i128`, `f32`, `f64`, and `String`.

 !!!
-If a saved map contains properties that differ in type and/or name from the ones defined in the aforementioned resources, a warning window will appear on screen when trying to load the .hv file, asking whever you'd like to use the app or map ones.
+If a saved map contains properties that differ in type and/or name from the ones defined in the aforementioned resources, a warning window will appear on screen when trying to load the .hv file, asking whether you'd like to use the app or map ones.

 ### Textures
 Textures must be placed in the `assets/textures/` folder to be loaded.